Jan Frans Foppens

-Jean François Foppens, sometimes Latinized Johannes Franciscus Foppens (1689–1761), was a Belgian ecclesiastical historian, and literary biographer and bibliographer.
-He is best known for his Bibliotheca belgica, sive virorum in Belgio vita scriptisque illustrium catalogus (2 vols., Brussels, 1739), a catalogue of Belgian authors and their works.
+Jan Frans Foppens or Johannes Franciscus Foppens (baptized on 17 November 1689 – 16 July 1761) was a historian, literary biographer, bibliographer and poet.
+His principal subjects were the ecclesiastical history and religious writers of the Southern Netherlands.
+He is best known for his Bibliotheca belgica, sive virorum in Belgio vita scriptisque illustrium catalogus (2 vols., Brussels, 1739), a description of prominent religious authors of the Southern Netherlands and their works.